Alan Sugar: Viglen Ltd

 Sugar was the owner (and Chairman of the board) of Viglen Ltd, an IT services provider catering primarily to the education and public sector.
 He resigned his position on 1 July 2009.
 Following the sale of Amstrad PLC to BSkyB, Viglen was Sugar's sole IT establishment until its sale to XMA in 2014.

 Amscreen

-Sugar is Chairman of Amscreen, a company run by his eldest son Simon Sugar, specialising in selling advertising space on digital signage screens that it provides to retailers, medical centres and leisure venues.
+Sugar is Chairman of Amscreen, a company run by his son Simon, specialising in selling advertising space on digital signage screens that it provides to retailers, medical centres and leisure venues.
 Apprentice winner Yasmina Siadatan worked there, selling into the NHS.

 The screens use a Face detection system called OptimEyes to try to identify age and sex of its viewers.

 In July 2008, Amscreen purchased Comtech M2M, which was founded in September 1992, originally specialising in communications product retailing.
 This was before entering the M2M market in 1999.
 On 29 August 2008, Comtech M2M officially changed names to Amscreen Limited.